joebluetree/github/readme.md

 //user1      => private key file
 //user1.pub  => public  key file
-now extract the content of user1.pub and update it in git site open git web site, then under settings/SSH and GPG keys add a new SSH key and update
+now extract the content of user1.pub and update it in git site open git web site, then under settings/SSH and GPG keys add a new SSH key and update the key
 ```